Participant to Spectator

 On retiring I discovered that a few lengths of welded metal tube on wheels is considered a deadly weapon in my hands.
 While my wife decides what I’m going to eat in the coming few days without reference to me, I’m allowed to push a trolley around Tesco.
 She, however, is so scared I might suddenly run amuck that she holds on to the front of it.
 All the clever twisting, suddenly coming to a stop or brushing her up against the tinned fruit, fails to break the hold.

 I realised that other old blokes around me were being kept in check in the same way.
-We were all washed up together, like those dinosaur bones that were all found together.
+We were all washed up together, like those dinosaur bones that were all found in one spot.
 We are living fossils who should also be in a museum.

 Even so, I felt up to the challenge of keeping oldness at bay simply by refusing to admit it.
 At first I was successful.
 Then fate intervened and confronted me with my loss of facilities.